nsmp-dev/NeuroScreeper/README.md

 transports commodities into/from factory
 ### commodity collector
 goes out to find commodities and returns them to the capitol
 ## Capital Room
 new type of room that is unique has powerspawn/lab/factory area all collected power/minerals/commodities go to this room's storage spawns power creeplab tech to setup reactions and store result lab tech also feeds factories and sends output to be sold

+## 3 types of systems
+### entity contextualized
+code run off the entity themselves like creep.run()
+### room contextualized
+code run once for each colony like construction and population
+### global contextualized
+code run once for the whole system like deciding to expand to new rooms

+## request/fill systems
+population
+construction
+lab jobs
+factory jobs

 # general approach
 focus on role-base creep and structure behaviour